 This is the section in which you analyze and critique the book.
 In this section, you can write your opinions and bring out your insight into the book and present your arguments, but you will be required to provide explanations and evidence from the book to support your view.
 Try to balance your opinions not showing a clear inclination towards one side.

 When writing this section, the body of the report, the following aspects should be lingering in your head:

 - Your general response to the book; exciting, dull or moving

 - The writing style the author used; powerful, efficient, complicated, or beautiful

 - For a nonfiction book, assess the qualifications author on the subject written.
 Are you in agreement with the arguments and conclusions of the author?

 - Was the objective of the writer achieved?

-- Can you recommend the book to others readers?
-If so Why and if not, Why not?
+- Can you recommend the book to other readers?
+If so, Why?
+If not, Why not?

 - What are the strong points and weak points in the book?